Children, Youth & Family Services

 School-Based Services

-These services are contracted through local schools in Bennington County and provide emotional and behavioral support.
-Services provided are individualized, strength-based, and child and family-centered.
+UCS contracts with local schools in Bennington County and provides emotional and behavioral support to students.
+Services provided are individualized, strengths-based, and child and family-centered.

 School-Based Clinicians

-School-Based clinicians help students participate in regular classroom learning by providing emotional and behavioral support in coordination with school personnel.
+School-based clinicians help students participate in regular classroom learning by providing emotional and behavioral support in coordination with school staff.

 Behavior Interventionist Services

-Behavior Interventionists provide one-on-one mental health support to students in need of behavior management to enable a child to attend classes and access their learning.
+Behavior Interventionists provide one-on-one mental health support to students in need of behavior management to enable them to attend classes and better access learning.

 Transitional Age Youth Programs

-The Transitional Age Youth Programs support at-risk teens and young adults aged 14–21.
+Transitional Age Youth Programs support at-risk teens and young adults ages 14–21.

-JOBS is an innovative case management program serving young adults ages 16–21 who are at risk.
-The program works to develop positive work ethics, help with career exploration and more.
-JOBS also works with community partners to maintain a supportive work environment with community and youth.
+JOBS is an innovative case management program serving at-risk young adults ages 16–21.
+The program helps youth develop positive work ethics, explore career paths, and provides a connection with community partners to maintain a supportive work environment between youth and their community.

 Download JOBS Brochure

-PSYF serves at risk youth ages 12–23.
-This program provides support for youth and families by developing well-being, education and employment, permanent connections, and stable living environments.
+PSYF serves at risk youth ages 12–23 and their families by developing well-being, education and employment, permanent connections, and stable living environments.

-T4C is a peer-led group that helps youth interact with each other and build community connections while learning social-emotional and leadership skills.
+T4C is a peer-led group that gives youth opportunities to interact with each other and make friends, build community connections, learn social-emotional and leadership skills, and do good in their community.

 Summer Programs

-Summer Programs were developed to provide children with summer camp experiences that may not always be available to them because of cognitive, physical, and behavioral challenges.
+Summer programs provide children with summer camp experiences that may not otherwise be accessible to them because of cognitive, physical, and behavioral challenges.

-Camp Be A Kid is a therapeutic summer camp experience designed for children with a mental health diagnosis.
+Camp Be a Kid is a therapeutic summer camp experience designed for children with mental health diagnoses.
 The camp runs in July and August.

-This is a summer activity group for teens that provides them with positive, healthy, supervised, and safe experiences.
+This summer activity group provides teens with positive, healthy, supervised, and safe experiences.
 Activities include field trips and various activities that are of interest to the group.

 Curriculum-Based Programs